zekroTJA/shinpuru/README.md

   *Package msgcollector provides functionalities to collect messages in a channel in conect of a single command request.*

 - [**`github.com/zekroTJA/shinpuru/pkg/multierror`**](pkg/multierror)
-  *Package multierror impements handling multiple errors as one error object.
-Authors: Ringo Hoffmann.*
+  *Package multierror impements handling multiple errors as one error object.*

 - [**`github.com/zekroTJA/shinpuru/pkg/permissions`**](pkg/permissions)
   *Package permissions provides functionalities to calculate, update and merge arrays of permission domain rules.
 Read this to get more information about how permission domains and rules are working: https://github.com/zekroTJA/shinpuru/wiki/Permissions-Guide*